Animal manipulative therapy and osteopathy.

 How well trained is the osteopath?

-Firstly, you have to become an osteopath which takes five years and is at BSc level.
+First of all, you have to become an osteopath treating humans which takes five years and is at BSc level.
 Only then, can an osteopath study animal osteopathy.
-Glenn Sontag already holds the equivalent of a Post Graduate Diploma in Animal Osteopathy obtained from the European School of Osteopathy (ESO) in Kent.
+Glenn was one of the first osteopaths in Europe to gain an MSc in animal osteopathy (University of Greenwich / European School of Osteopathy), graduating with a distinction in 2018.

 Glenn is registered with both The General Osteopathic Council (GOSC) and The Register of Animal Musculoskeletal Practitioners (RAMP).